-Please see below the most recent national assessment results (2021 - 2022) which show the impact the funding and our strategies have had on the outcomes for the children.
-In December 2022 Newcomen Primary School ranked in the top 50 primary schools nationally.
-Sunday Times Good Schools Guide.
+Please see below the most recent national assessment results (2022 - 2023) which show the impact the funding and our strategies have had on the outcomes for the children.

 Pupils who achieve well in primary school are more likely to succeed in secondary school and their life chances are dramatically improved.
 The strong outcomes for pupils at Newcomen Primary School leave them very well placed as they move on to the secondary phase of education.

-We have an embedded whole school family ethos and are driven by a shared internal desire to secure the best outcomes for our families and our children - our most precious asset
+We have an embedded whole school family ethos and are driven by a shared internal desire to secure the best outcomes for our families and our children - our most precious asset.